Harry Anderson, Judge On 'Night Court,' Dies At His N.C. Home. He Was 65

 "Before his signature role on NBC's Night Court, Anderson played con man Harry "The Hat" Gittes on Cheers — constantly trying to scam money and drinks out of the show's star, bar owner Sam Malone played by Ted Danson.

-"A Rhode Island native, Anderson gained fame as a standup comic who used sleight of hand in his act, appearing on Saturday Night Live before he was cast on Cheers.
+"A Rhode Island native, Anderson gained fame as a stand-up comic who used sleight of hand in his act, appearing on Saturday Night Live before he was cast on Cheers.
 His best-known role was playing magic-loving, eccentric Judge Harry T. Stone on the sitcom Night Court, which aired nine seasons on NBC from 1984 to 1992."

 After the show ended, Anderson was cast in the lead role in the CBS sitcom Dave's World, which was based on the life of Pulitzer Prize-winning humor columnist Dave Barry.
 That series ran from 1993 until 1997.